 Consequently, developers must endeavor to build reliable systems, and fix (non-cosmetic) bugs before building new features so as to avoid wasted play-sessions.
 Developers should fix breaking or critically-annoying bugs before writing new code so as to maintain a high level of operational reliability.

 If there are twenty alpha-test builds per day, and two playtests per week, it reduces the pressure on developers to race to deploy features, which is the most common source of failed playtest sessions.
 If there’s always another build-train leaving to the station soon it’s less critical to get untested code-changes onto the current train.
-We desire developers to build partial, but reliable, changes and commit them to master when they will not break.
+We desire developers to build partial, but reliable, changes and commit them to main when they will not break.
 They will still break from time-to-time so an exception-reporting system (e.g. Rollbar.com) is absolutely essential.

 Measure alpha-test results